Harzah2/bbcode/README.txt

  - Do not allow users to disrupt the HTML output with malicious parameters (color, url, etc.).

- - Configuration of which bbcode tags are allowed.
+ - Configuration of which BBCode tags are allowed.

  - Translate this module into other languages.